scuzzydude/asimov/asimov.md

 The way forward for Drumland is for musicians just to give away their music for free to anybody who wants to hear it.
 Open Source everything.

-You Scoot your work, and you say to world, my craft is not property.
+You scoot your work, and you say to world, my craft is not property.
 You can have restrictive licensing, so your work gets turned into a jingle or soundtrack of a blockbuster movie, you get paid.
 Streaming services or radio want to play it, you get paid.
 Otherwise, just give it away.

 You form up with other Scoot in your community, and you establish social protocol.
 Trading scoot becomes a trade in the appreciation of songs.
 A musician just starting out, it'd be understandable if he'd trade scoot with anybody that'll trade.
 Each scene will develop customs of decorum.
 You get serious about your craft, you only trade scoot with other musicians using TPH, but you'll let people bid your scoot with PPH.
 Somebody makes a big offer, you take a bite.
 You get enough bites and you get a real market value.